mujdricza/my-yaml-notes/readme_yaml.md

   -> Python: `{(0, 1): 'Treasure', (1, 0): 'Treasure', (0, 0): 'The Hero', (1, 1): 'The Dragon'}`

+# Similar serialization formats

+* JSON
+  * YAML and JSON formats are considered to be highly compatible.
+  * YAML has many additional features lacking in JSON, including comments, extensible data types, relational anchors, strings without quotation marks, and mapping types preserving key order.
+* TOML
+  * TOML was designed for configuration files.
+* XML
+  * YAML has no notion of tag attributes as available in XML.

 # Further tools

 * browser-based comparison of two yaml files: https://yamldiff.com/

+# Further notes

+* Since there is not always an explicit terminator signal of a structure, double-check the validity of the content.